-The policy applies to all employees of the College, and to those engaged through an agency or who provide their services on a freelance basis
+The policy applies to all employees of the College, and to those engaged through an agency.

-This procedure supplements the existing procedures within normal line management and enables staff to raise issues or concerns outside their line management and in confidence, particularly over issues of wrongdoing within the College.
+This procedure supplements the existing procedures within normal line management, and enables staff to raise issues or concerns outside their line management and in confidence, particularly over issues of wrongdoing within the College.
 It is expected that this procedure will only be used after less formal routes have been followed, for example, discussions with line managers, union representatives, staff governor etc.

-Staff are protected by the Public Interest Disclosure Act
+Staff are protected by law.

-The issues or concerns may include, but are not limited to:
+The issues concerned may include, but are not limited to: